celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 ```
 ### BEFP verification
 Once a light node receives a `BadEncoding` fraud proof, it should:
-* verify that merkle proofs corresponds to particular shares(if merkle proof does not correspond to a share, than this BEFP is not valid)
+* verify that merkle proofs correspond to particular shares.
+If the merkle proof does not correspond to a share, then the BEFP is not valid.
-* using `BadEncoding.Shares` light node should re-construct full row or col, compute it's merkle root as in [rsmt2d](https://github.com/celestiaorg/rsmt2d/blob/master/extendeddatacrossword.go#L410) and compare it with merkle root that could be retreived from `dah.DataAvailabilityHeader`(if merkle roots do not match, then this BEFP is not valid)
+* using `BadEncoding.Shares`, light node should re-construct full row or column, compute its merkle root as in [rsmt2d](https://github.com/celestiaorg/rsmt2d/blob/master/extendeddatacrossword.go#L410) and compare it with merkle root that could be retrieved from the `DataAvailabilityHeader` inside the `ExtendedHeader`.
+If merkle roots do not match, then the BEFP is not valid.

+3. All celestia-nodes should stop some dependent services upon receiving a legitimate BEFP:
-Light node should stop `DAS`, `Syncer` and `SubmitTx` services, in case if BEFP is valid.
+Both full and light nodes should stop `DAS`, `Syncer` and `SubmitTx` services.
+### Bridge node behaviour
+Bridge nodes will behave as light nodes do by subscribing to BEFP fraud sub and listening for BEFPs.
+If a BEFP is received, it will similarly shut down all dependent services, including broadcasting new `ExtendedHeader`s to the network.

 ## Status
 Proposed